-As defined in section 12 of the SIS Act, which refers to the relevant definitions contained in sections 10 to 17 of the Corporations Act.
+4 As defined in section 12 of the SIS Act, which refers to the relevant definitions contained in sections 10 to 17 of the Corporations Act.

-- b) Transparency a summary of the Conflicts Management Policy and the Register of Relevant Conflicts of Interests and Duties is made publicly available on relevant websites. - c) Recruitment and professional development there are procedures in place which require an initial disclosure of interests and duties upon appointment/employment/engagement, as well as ongoing disclosure throughout the term of appointment/employment/engagement. - d) Policies that encourage and support whistleblowing a Whistleblower Protection Policy is in place to encourage current and former Employees and service providers to speak up when they see something that they do not believe is right, including a Conflict.
+- c) Recruitment and professional development there are procedures in place which require an initial disclosure of interests and duties upon appointment/employment/engagement, as well as ongoing disclosure throughout the term of appointment/employment/engagement. - d) Policies that encourage and support whistleblowing a Whistleblower Protection Policy is in place to encourage current and former Employees and service providers to speak up when they see something that they do not believe is right, including a Conflict.
 The policy sets out mechanisms whereby employees and others can report their concerns freely and without fear of repercussion.